 The syntax is pretty easy since each argument speaks for itself:

-• range is the data you want to filter.
+- range is the data set you want to filter.
 Required.

 Note.
 Each condition should be of the same size as the range.

 Note.
-If you use multiple conditions, they should all be either for columns or rows.
+If you filter by multiple conditions, they should all be either for columns or rows.
 Google Sheets FILTER function doesn't allow mixed conditions.

-Now, with these notes in mind, let's see how the arguments take shape of different formulas.
+Now, with these notes in mind, let's see how how these arguments shape different formulas.

-I'm going to show you all the examples while filtering a small table where I track some orders:
+I'm going to show you all examples by filtering a small table with some orders:

-The table contains 20 rows with various types of data which is perfect to learn the function.
+There are different types of data in this table and only 15 rows which is perfect to learn the FILTER function.

 Example 1.
 Text is exactly

-First, I will ask the function to show only those orders that are running late.
-I enter the range to filter — A1:E20 — and then set the condition — column E should equal Late:
+First, let's ask the function to get only those orders that are running late.
+Their status is saying exactly Late.
+I enter the range I want to filter — A2:E15 — and then set the condition — column E should equal Late:

 Example 2.
 Text is exactly not

 Normally, you'd use wildcard characters for this task.
-But when it comes to the FILTER formula, it is FIND and SEARCH functions that operate this way.
+But when building Google Sheets FILTER formulas, it is FIND and SEARCH functions that operate this way.

 The SEARCH function will do just fine for my example since the text case is irrelevant: